 While I found his arguments of a translations conspiracy to be nonsensical (and even harmful in many ways), I’ll grant it for the sake of argument.
 Let’s say Gen. 1:2 should be translated barren wasteland.
 Does it make a difference?

 The problem is, both translations are perfectly compatible with the plain meaning of the text, that the entire heavens and earth were created in six days.
 Whether the earth—the collective lands in their entirety—was initially created as a barren, submerged wasteland or a formless chaotic watery mass has no bearing on the meaning of the six day narrative.
-I realize the former translation might be essential to his thesis, but his major premises preclude his conclusions anyway.
+I realize the former translation might be essential to his thesis, but is perfectly compatible with mine.

 With that said, I would tend to trust the English translations as well as the Septuagint scribes that translated the text into greek.
 The particles were created first (waters) which were then formed into what they are today.
 Peter, under the inspiration of the Holy Spirit, speaks about the land being made out of water.